maho3/iob-attenuation/README.md

 # To Do

 - Add the ratio of fluxes plot to processing_fun and notebook
-- Process equation to only include x dependence
 - Run fits for all galaxies using the literature models